Laschet wins battle to lead Merkel's bloc in German election - WTMJ

 Associated Press

-BERLIN (AP) — Armin Laschet, the governor of Germany’s most populous state, on Tuesday won a bruising power struggle to become the candidate of Chancellor Angela Merkel’s center-right bloc for chancellor in the September election.
+BERLIN (AP) — Armin Laschet, the governor of Germany’s most populous state, emerged victorious Tuesday from a bruising power struggle and became the candidate of Angela Merkel’s center-right bloc to succeed the longtime chancellor in the country’s September election.

 Laschet, 60, now faces another big battle: to connect with voters and win over frustrated fellow conservatives who backed his more popular rival, Markus Soeder.

-Their Union bloc is the last major political force to nominate a candidate for chancellor in the Sept.
-26 parliamentary election, in which Merkel is not seeking a fifth term after nearly 16 years in power.
+Their Union bloc was the last major political force to nominate a candidate for chancellor in the Sept.
+26 parliamentary election.
+Merkel isn’t seeking a fifth term after nearly 16 years in power.

 The race turned into a heated duel after both Laschet, the leader of Merkel’s Christian Democratic Union, and Soeder, who leads its smaller Bavarian sister party, the Christian Social Union, declared their interest in succeeding Merkel.

-“The die is cast: Armin Laschet will be the chancellor candidate of the Union,” Soeder said on Tuesday.
-“We will support him with all our strength, without a grudge.”
+“The die is cast: Armin Laschet will be the chancellor candidate of the Union,” Soeder said Tuesday, conceding after the CDU leadership backed Laschet in a late-night vote.
+“Only a united Union can be successful,” he added.

+“We will support him without a grudge, with all our strength,” he told reporters in Munich.

-Parts of the CDU favored Soeder, while others vehemently opposed his bid to elbow Laschet aside for the top job.
-Soeder has much better poll ratings, but Laschet was elected in January as the leader of by far the bigger of the sister parties.
+Parts of the CDU strongly favored Soeder, while others vehemently opposed his bid to elbow Laschet aside for the top job.
+Soeder has much better poll ratings, but Laschet was elected in January to lead by far the bigger of the sister parties.
 It was primarily a conflict of personality and style rather than policy.

 Laschet is the governor of the western state of North Rhine-Westphalia.
 Soeder is the governor of Bavaria.

-After days of talks failed to produce a solution but laid bare deep divisions in the CDU, Soeder said Monday that the bigger party must decide the matter and his CSU would respect a “clear decision.”
+After days of talks failed to produce a solution but laid bare deep divisions in the CDU, Soeder said Monday that the bigger party must decide the matter and he would respect a “clear decision.”

-At a turbulent meeting of the CDU leadership that lasted until after midnight, 31 of its members voted for Laschet, nine for Soeder and six abstained, news agency dpa reported.
+At a turbulent CDU leadership meeting, 31 of its members voted for Laschet, nine for Soeder and six abstained, news agency dpa reported.
 That prompted Soeder to concede.

 The Union bloc campaigns together in federal elections and has a joint parliamentary group in Berlin.
 The CSU exists only in Bavaria, while the CDU runs in Germany’s other 15 states.